CescGV/Atlantic-Arctic-demersal-fish-biodiversity/README.md

-1. The first script to look at is the "Data exploration" --> In it, I try to investigate the characteristics of the database in terms of temporal and spatial distribution of the data.
-At the end, I fit a GAM model to study how has the species richness changed with time, considering that the effort is different at each trawl, with a negative trend with time.
+1. The first script to look at is the "Data exploration" --> In it, I try to investigate the characteristics of the database in terms of potential biases of the data and calculation of richness at each site.
+I check the temporal distribution of longitude and latitude, as well as the number of trawls per year and the effort at each trawl, per year.
+There is a negative trend of swept_effort per trawl, with time, which needs to be accounted.
+I fit a GAM model to study how has the species richness changed with time, considering that the effort is different at each trawl, with a negative trend with time.

 2. Alpha diversity --> Once understood that the species richness at each site (alpha diversity) has declined with time, I would like investigate the environmental drivers of this change, which afterwards allow for a spatial modelling of the alpha diversity.